 For the \ce{UB4} measurement, a different double-capillary configuration was used.
 These capillaries have outer diameters of 2.1 mm and 1.9 mm, respectively, with thickness of 0.2 mm with open end that allows the mounting of an alumina rod with outer diameter of \qty{\approx1.8} mm inside the capillary to provide a physical buffer between the sample and the sealant.
 The alumina rod, inner capillary, and outer capillary were sealed together using alumina-based glue.
 After drying, an approximately 1 mm-thick layer of sample was loaded directly above the alumina rod and compacted with quartz wool and a tertiary quartz capillary.
 A final layer of alumina glue was applied to seal the assembly from the top.

 The experimental setup is schematically shown in Figure \ref{fig:Figure1}c.
 Samples were heated to the desired temperatures using a hot air blower.
 A two-dimensional (2D) CsI flat panel area detector (Dexela 2923) with a pixel size of \qtyproduct{75x75}{\um} was mounted orthogonally to the X-ray beam to collect the diffraction patterns.
-The wavelength of the incident X-ray beam was \qty{0.1811}{\angstrom})(\qty{68.46}{\keV}).
+The wavelength of the incident X-ray beam is \qty{0.1811}{\angstrom} (\qty{68.46}{\keV}).
 The sample-to-detector distance was calibrated using a NIST LaB\textsubscript{6} standard and determined to be \qty{0.8}{\m}.
 The beam spot size was \qtyproduct{250x250}{\um}.
 The 2D diffraction patterns were cleared from electronic artifacts created by dead pixels and from the shadow of the beam stop.
 The detector acquisition time was set at \qty{0.1}{\second}.
 To improve the counting statistics while avoiding saturation, multiple frames were acquired and averaged.
-Meanwhile, the laboratory XRD (LXRD) measurements were performed using a Siemens D5000 diffractometer with Cu K$\alpha$) radiation source ($\lambda = \qty{1.5418}{\angstrom}$), with $2\theta$ ranging from ranging from \ang{20} to \ang{60} a $2\theta$ step size of \ang{0.02}, and an acquisition time of \qty{1}{\second} per step.
+Meanwhile, the laboratory XRD (LXRD) measurements were performed using a Siemens D5000 diffractometer with Cu K-$\alpha$) radiation source ($\lambda = \qty{1.5418}{\angstrom}$), with $2\theta$ ranging from ranging from \ang{20} to \ang{60} a $2\theta$ step size of \ang{0.02}, and an acquisition time of \qty{1}{\second} per step.

 The data analysis is automated at 28-ID-2, such that the 2D diffraction images are masked and integrated to produce the corresponding 1D diffraction patterns.
-The XRD patterns were indexed using JADE Pro (Materials Data, Inc.)\autocite{JADEPro} with access to the International Centre for Diffraction Data (ICDD) Powder Diffraction File (PDF)-5+ database\autocite{Kabekkodu2024PDF5Plus}.
-All the XRD data analysis (Figure S1) was performed using the open-source General Structure Analysis System II (GSAS-II) software package\autocite{Toby:aj5212}.
+The XRD patterns were indexed using JADE Pro (Materials Data, Inc.) \autocite{JADEPro} with access to the International Centre for Diffraction Data (ICDD) Powder Diffraction File (PDF)-5+ database \autocite{Kabekkodu2024PDF5Plus}.
+All the XRD data analysis was performed using the open-source General Structure Analysis System II (GSAS-II) software package \autocite{Toby:aj5212}.
 A module in GSAS-II referred to as \texttt{GSASIIscriptable} allows for automation of refinement and is utilized in this work.
 The (110) and (200) peaks of alumina, resulting from the alumina rod at the base of the sample, were excluded from the fitting.
-The refinement results for the pristine and pre-oxidized \ce{UB4}–\ce{UBC} can be found in Figure S1 and S2.